Group actions on spheres with rank one isotropy: Construction of the preliminary local models

 \begin{proof} We recall a result of Jackowski, McClure and Oliver \cite[Proposition 2.2]{jackowski-mcclure-oliver1}: there exists a simply-connected, finite dimensional $G$-CW-complex $B$ which is $\bF_p$-acyclic and has finitely many orbit types with isotropy in the family of $p$-subgroups $\cF_p$ in $G$.
 The quoted result applies more generally to all compact Lie groups and produces a complex with $p$-toral isotropy (meaning a compact Lie group $P$ whose identity component $P_0$ is a torus, and $P/P_0$ is a finite $p$-group).
 For $G$ finite, the $p$-toral subgroups are just the $p$-subgroups.
-The property that all fixed sets $B^H$ are simply-connected is established in the proof.
+A direct construction for $B$ can also be given using \cite[Corollary 3.15, Theorem 8.10]{hpy1} to ensure that all the fixed sets $B^H$ have finitely-generated $\bZp$-homology.
+The property that all the fixed sets are simply-connected is established in the proof.

-We now apply Theorem \ref{thm:Gfibration} to this $G$-CW-complex $B$ and the given $\cF_p$-representation $\VV(\cF_p)$.
+We now apply \cite[Proposition 4.3]{unlu-yalcin3} to this $G$-CW-complex $B$ and to the given $\cF_p$-representation $\VV(\cF_p)$, to obtain a $G$-equivariant spherical fibration $\cZ \to B$ with fiber type $S(\VV (\cF_p)^{\oplus k})$ for some $k$, such that $\cZ$ is finite dimensional (see \cite[Section 2]{unlu-yalcin3} for necessary definitions).
 The resulting $G$-CW-complex $\cZ$ has the required properties.
 In particular, since $B$ is $\bF_p$-acyclic then for each $p$-subgroup $H$, the fixed point set $B^H$ will be also $\bF_p$-acyclic (and $B^H\neq\emptyset$).
-Hence $\cZ$ is a $p$-local sphere. \end{proof}
+This means that the (extended) isotropy family of $\cZ$ is $\cJ _p=\Iso (\VV (\cF _p ))$ and for every $H \in \cJ_p$, the mod-$p$ homology of $E^H$ is isomorphic to the mod-$p$ homology of $S(V_H^{\oplus k})^H$ for some $k$.
+By taking further fiber joins if necessary, we can assume that $E^H$ is simply connected for all $H\in \cJ_p$.
+Hence $\cZ^H$ is $p$-locally homotopy equivalent to a sphere. \end{proof}

-We now let $R = \bZp$, and consider the finite dimensional chain complex $\uC{\cZ}$ of free $\RG_G (p)$-modules.
+We now let $R = \bZp$, and consider the finite dimensional chain complex $\uC{\cZ}$ of free $\RG_G(p)$-modules.
 By taking joins, we may assume that this complex has ``homology gaps" of length $> l(\G_G)$ as required for \cite[Theorem 6.7]{hpy1}, and that all the non-empty fixed sets $\cZ^H$ have $\un{n}(H) \geq 3$ and trivial action of $W_G(H)$ on homology.
 Let $\un{n}\up \colon \cJ_p \to \bZ$ denote the dimension function $\HomDim \uC{\cZ}$.

 The following result applies to chain complexes over $\RG_G$ with respect to any family $\cF$ of subgroups.

 \begin{lemma} Let $R$ be a noetherian ring and $G$ be a finite group.
 Suppose that $\CC$ is an $n$-dimensional chain complex of projective $\RG_G$-modules with finitely generated homology groups.
 Then $\CC$ is chain homotopy equivalent to a finitely-generated projective $n$-dimensional chain complex over $\RG_G$. \end{lemma}